Summer Program in Accounting and Finance (Virtual)

 - This program is supported financially by the accounting firms and finance companies that hire our accounting and finance graduates

-This is the summer residential program for high school students interested in accounting and finance.
-This program will run from Sunday, July 9 through Friday, July 14, 2017.
-It is free of charge.
+This is the summer residential program for high school students who are interested in accounting or finance as a college major.
+Due to the pandemic, the 2021 program will be virtual, and will run from Monday, July 11 through Thursday, July 15, 2021.
+This program is free of charge.
 Preference will be given to applicants with the highest GPA (GPA of 3.0 or better on 4.0 scale is preferable).
-However, good SAT scores will be considered.
+However, good SAT or ACT scores will be considered.

 Participants will receive a package of forms and program rules and regulations in the mail.
-Please return the forms by June 14 so we will know who are coming and we can plan for you.
+Please return the forms by the feadline so we will know who are coming and we can plan for you.
 You may obtain additional copies of forms below:

 You should return either the immunization form or the waiver form, not both.